ioBroker/ioBroker.docs/docs/en/basics/glossary.md

 * **vis**

 The VIS adapter allows you to create your own operating and visualization interfaces for ioBroker and to display them on various devices.
-The surfaces are composed of customizable widgets and your own HTML code and their appearance can be changed using CSS.
+The surfaces are put together from customizable widgets and their own HTML code and their appearance can be changed using CSS.

 * **Widget**